-Poor frustration tolerance is a common symptom for children with ADHD (Attention Deficit Hyperactivity Disorder)1 or Autism Spectrum Disorder21.
+Poor distress tolerance for kids is a common symptom for those with ADHD (Attention Deficit Hyperactivity Disorder)1 or Autism Spectrum Disorder.21

 - 1.Seymour KE, Macatee R, Chronis-Tuscano A. Frustration Tolerance in Youth With ADHD.
 J Atten Disord.
 Published online June 8, 2016:1229-1239. doi:10.1177/1087054716653216

 - 2.Shaw P, Stringaris A, Nigg J, Leibenluft E. Emotion Dysregulation in Attention Deficit Hyperactivity Disorder.
 AJP.
 Published online March 2014:276-293. doi:10.1176/appi.ajp.2013.13070966